kyungjae-lee/engineers-notebook/real-time-operating-systems/creating-freertos-project.md

 ## Creating FreeRTOS Project using CubeIDE

 * Create a project (e.g., `Project`) under `Workspace/` inside the root folder.

 * Create a project with the Targeted Project Type `STM32Cube`.
 Do not select `Empty` since we are not writing bare-metal program.
 We want to explore FreeRTOS upon working MCU.

 * If the CubeIDE asks you if you wanted to initialize peripherals $\to$ No!

+  Why?

+  There could be peripherals (LCD, accelerometer, etc.) connected  internally to some pins on your development board.
+For example, a sensor on your board that operates over I2C is connected to pins PB6 and PB7.
+If you choose to *enable all peripheral in default mode*, the  IDE will configure the pins PB6 and PB7 for I2C to operate the sensor  connected to these pins.
+The same is valid for other onboard peripherals as well.

+  Check your board's manual for clarification.